- CS200B - Concepts of Computers and AI

 - CS220 - Programming with Data Structures

 [IAI Course: CS 912] Advanced programming, data structures and algorithm design.
-Topics included advanced language features, data abstraction and object-oriented programming, recursion, stacks, queues, linked lists, trees and graphs, sorting and searching.
+Topics will include advanced language features, data abstraction and object-oriented programming, recursion, stacks, queues, linked lists, trees and graphs, sorting and searching.
+The course will focus on implementation and analysis of data structures and algorithms, as well as how Artificial Intelligence (AI) can be utilized when performing comparative analysis.
+AI use will be allowed and will be supervised.
 The course meets for three lecture hours and two laboratory hours per week.
 Prerequisites: CS 202 and CS 215 each with a grade of C or better.
 Course fee: $60.

 Credit Hours: 4